 Choosing a first-year Math class

 All SMU students are required to complete a "Quantitative Foundations" requirement.
 The Math department offers three courses satisfying this requirement: two flavors of Calculus I, and one non-calculus course.
 Many students ask which they should choose.
-In general,- If you plan to pursue a degree in the fine arts or humanities, you can take MATH 1307: Introduction to the Mathematical Sciences (non-calculus).
+In general,

 Placement Exams for Calculus I

-If you plan to take Calculus at SMU, you have several options.
-They are all challenging, and we want you to succeed, so depending on your past exposure to calculus, you may be required to take a placement test before enrolling.
-These exams should be taken online through Canvas before your AARO session.
-Guidelines for the placement exams include the following scenarios:
+If you plan to take Calculus at SMU, you have multiple options.
+They are all challenging, and we want you to succeed, so we may require you to take a placement test to ensure that you are sufficiently prepared for the course you wish to enroll.
+These exams should be taken online through Canvas before your AARO session

-- If you took calculus in high school, but did not receive AP credit, and your major requires calculus, you may enroll directly (without taking a placement test) in the calculus course appropriate to your intended major (MATH 1309 or MATH 1337 -- see above).
-Alternatively, you may choose to take the placement test to get into MATH 1340: Consolidated Calculus, which reviews essential concepts from Calculus I, before covering all the topics in Calculus II, and awards credit for both courses in a single semester.
+2. If you took calculus in high school but do not have AP/IB credit, you should take the online placement test for your intended Calculus course (MATH 1309 or MATH 1337 – see above).
+If you do very well on the 1337 placement test and need Calculus II for your major, then you could consider also taking the optional online Consolidated Calculus placement test on Canvas.
+If you pass, you may enroll in MATH 1340: Consolidated Calculus, that reviews essential concepts from Calculus I, before covering all the topics in Calculus II, and awards credit for both courses in a single semester.
 This option is strongly recommended for students entering STEM fields.

-- If you did not take calculus in high school, but your major requires calculus, you may enroll directly (without taking a placement test) in the pre-calculus class appropriate to your intended major (MATH 1303 or MATH 1304 -- see above).
+3. If you did not take calculus in high school, but your major requires calculus, you may enroll directly (without taking a placement test) in the pre-calculus class appropriate to your intended major (MATH 1303 or MATH 1304 -- see above).
 Alternatively, you may choose to take the placement test to get into the Calculus I course appropriate to your intended major (MATH 1309 or MATH 1337 -- see above).

 Credit Exams for Special Circumstances